4d/docs/docs/FormObjects/properties_Text.md

 You must enter an expression or a variable (array type variables cannot be used).
 The expression or variable will be evaluated for each row displayed.
 You can use the constants of the [SET RGB COLORS](https://doc.4d.com/4Dv17R6/4D/17-R6/SET-RGB-COLORS.302-4310385.en.html) theme.

+You can also set this property using the `LISTBOX SET PROPERTY` command with `lk font color expression` constant.

 >This property can also be set using a [Meta Info Expression](properties_Text.md#meta-info-expression).

 The following example uses a variable name: enter *CompanyColor* for the **Font Color Expression** and, in the form method, write the following code: